jschuel/MIGDAL_simulator/docs/source/index.rst

 1. Drift with diffusion
 2. GEMs with user-specified hole size and pitch (assumes a honeycomb pattern of holes)
 3. GEM amplification (**Update 08/12/2024**: Lazy GPU support has been added.
-This speeds up overall simulation time by a factor of ~3)
+This speeds up overall simulation speed by maybe a factor of a few.)
 4. Transfer gap diffusion
 5. Optical readout after the second GEM
 6. Induction gap diffusion